 - (i) the building is capable of conversion without significant structural alteration or replacement, or changes which would be detrimental to the distinctive character and historic interest of the building or its setting, its historic fabric, or features.
-If appropriate, a significant proportion of the building's interior should be left un-subdivided to maintain its spatial qualities; - (ii) the building is incapable of being used in a more suitable way; - (iii) if the building forms part of a complex of agricultural or industrial buildings, a comprehensive strategy is put forward which shows the effects on all heritage assets and their settings. - 6.4.101 Changes in agricultural and industrial practices and demands have resulted in a number of rural buildings falling into disuse.
-Permitted development rights on the re-use of agricultural buildings now allow conversion of agricultural buildings in specific circumstances to residential (Class C3) use following a "prior notification" process.
-Where this does not apply, and where rural buildings have become redundant, and cannot be used for suitable ancillary purposes, storage, employment, or community uses, generally require less alteration to the fabric of the building than residential conversion and are therefore preferred as they are more likely to retain the character of the building.
-The planning authority will consider whether or not there is justification to include a redundant building on the local list as an "undesignated heritage asset".
+If appropriate, a significant proportion of the building's interior should be left un-subdivided to maintain its spatial qualities; - (ii) the building is incapable of being used in a more suitable waymanner that is less harmful to its historic or architectural interest, or its setting; - (iii) if the building is proposed for residential conversions, that it can be demonstrated that other uses have been properly considered and justifiably discounted - (iv) if the building forms part of a complex of agricultural or industrial buildings, a comprehensive strategy is put forward which shows clearly demonstrates the effects on all heritage assets and their settings.